Dungka!: Background and release

 The Filipino boy band SB19 released their first extended play (EP), Pagsibol (lit. 'growth'), in 2021, exploring genres such as pop rock, hip-hop, and EDM, departing from the dance-pop production from their debut studio album, Get in the Zone (2020).
 Pablo, the band's leader, revealed in an interview with Zach Sang that Pagsibol and their future releases are part of a trilogy, the others being Pagtatag! (lit. 'strengthening') and Simula at Wakas (lit. 'beginning and end').
 In 2023, the group released their second EP, Pagtatag!, the trilogy's second installment.
-The EP includes the single, "Gento" (2023), which scored their first entry to two record charts, including in the Philippines, where the single peaked at number eight.
+The EP includes the single, "Gento" (2023), which scored their first entry to two record charts, including in the Philippines, where the single peaked at number 11.
 The following year, they confirmed during the premiere night for Pagtatag!: The Documentary (2024) that they are currently working with Simula at Wakas.

 On January 31, 2025, SB19 published a trailer via their social media accounts.
 In it, they revealed the title of their third EP, Simula and Wakas, and announced its release date.
 The EP's lead single, "Dam", was released ahead of the EP on February 28, achieving commercial success.
 On April 7, the band announced the EP's track list, along with the names of the songwriters and producers involved in the record.
 Out of seven tracks in the EP, "Dungka!" is listed as track six.
 Sony Music Philippines released Simula at Wakas on April 25 through digital download and streaming formats.

 Composition and lyrics

 "Dungka!" is 3 minutes and 35 seconds in length.
 Pablo, the band's leader, wrote the song by himself and co-produced it with his brother Joshua Daniel Nase; they also mixed and mastered the song together.
-The song's title, "Dungka!", is a wordplay derived from the Tagalog phrase "doon ka", which translates to "go over there" in English, a motif that served as a refrain in the song's lyrics.
-Musically, it is a pop song with elements such as techno, hyperpop and rave music, accompanied by catchy pounding beats.
+The song's title, "Dungka!", is a wordplay derived from the Filipino phrase "doon ka", which translates to "go over there" in English, a motif that served as a refrain in the song's lyrics.
+Musically, it is a pop song with elements of techno, hyperpop and rave music, accompanied by catchy pounding beats.
 Rome Saenz of Billboard Philippines described the song's production as "blaring [and] sharp", while Rafael Bautista of Nylon Manila and Previews Kyla Villena describing it as "loud".

 Lyrically, "Dungka!" is interpreted as a diss track against SB19's haters, responding to the criticisms and name-calling imposed on them, and those who are doubting their capabilities.
 In the lyrics, the phrase "doon ka" is prominent, a common Filipino expression that signifies displeasure, which was used in the song to convey that negativity and undesirable people are unwelcome and should leave.
 Other lyrics also follow a similar theme, like "Kung 'di mo 'to gusto, tumabi ka d'yan" (lit.
 'If you do not like this, move out of the way'), further insisting that their critics should go away.